Sharan-Lobana/NetworkProgramminginC/README.md

 # NetworkProgramminginC
-Common client and server model network use case programs in C
+Common "client and server network model" use case programs in C